-A very fast growing evergreen tree native to Queensland, Australia.
-Leaves have a strong lemony scent when crushed.
-Leaves yield lemon-scented oil used in perfumery.
+Lemon Eucalyptus (Eucalyptus citriodora) is a fast-growing evergreen tree native to Queensland, Australia.
+It is known for its strong lemony scent when the leaves are crushed and for the lemon-scented oil produced from its leaves, which is used in perfumery.
 The trunks and branches of this species are powdery white to pinkish and the trunks are usually very straight.
-In nature the trees will reach 75-100 ft.
-While this species get very big in nature, its size is easily control with selective pruning and container size when grown in the greenhouse setting.
-The white blooms are not very distinctive.
-The blooms are followed by woody urn-shaped capsules about 1/2 inch wide.
-Eucalyptus citriodora need full sun with a well-drained soil mix for container growing.
-In the landscape, trees are pretty hardy and tolerate some frost.
+In nature, these trees can reach heights of 75-100 ft, but their size can be easily controlled through selective pruning and container size when grown in a greenhouse setting.
+The white blooms of Lemon Eucalyptus are not particularly distinctive, but they are followed by woody urn-shaped capsules about half an inch wide.

 Similar plants: